Ages of Three Children puzzle: For 36

-This gives the following triplets of possible solutions;
+This gives the following triplets of possible solutions:

 Using the same argument as before it becomes clear that the number on the gate is 13, and the ages 9, 2 and 2.

+A criticism of this problem is that a household may have two children of the same age in terms of natural numbers, but different birthdays, such as children in a mixed-parent household.